verfasor/X230-Hackintosh/README.md

 1. Install [Transmac](https://www.acutesystems.com/scrtm.htm) on a Windows machine.
 It has a 15-day trial period and works flawlessly flashing DMG files to USB.

 2. Download the [macOS 10.15.2 with clover dmg file from here](https://mirrors.dtops.cc/iso/MacOS/daliansky_macos/) or other sources you come across Google SERP.
+Ignore the security notice when you visit mirrors.dtops.cc.
+You get that notice since they redistribute repacked DMGs.

 3. Download the EFI folder from this repo.